JohnyzHub/EJB3x/README.md

               Bean Managed Concurrency –
                         Bean is responsible to control concurrent access to methods.

 	      @AccessTimeout(value, unit) – Duration that access attempt should be blocked before time out.
                                         Value = 0: Concurrent access not permitted.
                                                 -1: Request will be blocked indefinitely until gets access.
                                                 >0: Time out value
                                                        Unit of type of java.util.concurrent.TimeUnit
+			Please note that this annotation may be used to singleton bean with container managed concurrency or the stateful bean, to control the access time at the class level or method level.

             @Stateful(passivationCapable=false) – Deactivates passivation behaviour.
 It is true by default.